-If you cannot attend a class or the graduation examination for serious reasons (e.g. illness, serious family matters), you need to submit an "absence excuse form" supplemented with documents proving the reasons for your absence to the Dean of Students (office 4.13).
+If you cannot attend a class or the graduation examination for serious reasons (e.g. illness, serious family matters), you may submit a completed "Absence Excuse Request Form" supplemented with documents proving the reason for your absence to the Dean of Students by email (ana.blackstad@ aauni.edu).
 The form and documents must be submitted within one week of absence.
-If the absence is excused, the Dean of Students will inform your instructor.
+If the absence is excused it still counts towards the maximum allowed).
+The Dean of Students will inform you and your instructor(s) about the outcome of every Absence Excuse Request Form.
 You are responsible for making arrangements with the instructor about make-up options as necessary.

-If you are absent during the add/drop period due to a change in registration, this will be an excused absence if you submit an "absence excuse form" along with the finalized "add/drop form" to your Dean.
+If you are absent during the add/drop period due to a change in registration, please follow the same process described above, attaching a copy of the add/drop form.

-IMPORTANT: if you miss 35 percent of the course you will be failed or administratively withdrawn even if most of the absences are excused.
+IMPORTANT: if your class has mandatory attendance and you miss 35 percent of the course (typically 5 absences in a 14-week semester) you will be failed or administratively withdrawn, even if most of the absences are excused.